llm-bible/llm-bible.github.io/_publications/csaky2019deep.markdown

 citations: 42
 bibkey: csaky2019deep
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1908.08835'}]
-tags: [Transformer, Survey Paper, Agentic]
+tags: [Survey Paper, Transformer, Agentic]
 ---
 A conversational agent (chatbot) is a piece of software that is able to communicate with humans using natural language.
 Modeling conversation is an